-Palm oil is found in 40 to 50 per cent of all household products in Australia.
+Palm oil is found in 40 to 50 percent of all household products in Australia.
 Everything from your lipstick to your instant noodles could contain the product, and there’s a good reason why.
 It is objectively the most efficient source of vegetable oil in the world.
-The problem lies in how it’s extracted.
+The problem lies in how it’s produced.

 Many corporations buy their palm oil from companies that retrieve it with complete disregard for the environment.
 The World Wildlife Fund found that every hour, a section of the rainforest equivalent in size to 300 football fields is cut down to make room for palm oil production.
 This level of deforestation is having severe impacts on our environment, our wildlife and native people.